 There are many trading platforms out there offering features for automated trading without programming skills.
 Using the spreadsheet trading study in Sierra Chart, it is even enough to know basic Excel functions for building a customized trading algorithm to facilitate the human trader.
 Check out the video above to see how easy it is to build automated strategies in Sierra Chart.

 Remember that it may take longer to become a Zen master of trading than you can stay solvent (or sane).
 So until you reach the perfect state of emotional neutrality and equanimity, you should consider automating your biggest weaknesses along with building a solid foundation.
-Feed your trader intuition with an objective understanding of market microstructure so that it isn’t in conflict with your observations all the time and consider combining the CEED.accelerator with automated trading with Sierra Chart.
+Feed your trader intuition with an objective understanding of market microstructure so that it isn’t in conflict with your observations all the time.